I have recently spent a lot of time testing my newest vinyl toy.

 - RCA output.
 Connect powered speakers or a stereo system for better sound.

 - Bluetooth functionality.
 Connect your phone or PC wirelessly and use the record player as a speaker.
+(Update: The new Plus version also connects wireless to Bluetooth speakers)

 - Headphone output.
 Connect wired headphones.